-- 7.1 The presence of Internal Audit does not diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner. - 7.2 The primary task of Internal Audit is to review the systems of internal control operating throughout the authority, and in doing this it will adopt a predominantly risk-based approach to audit. - 7.3 The Internal Audit Manager is required to manage the provision of a complete audit service to the Council that will include systems, regularity, computer and advisory audit in addition to the investigation of potential fraud and irregularity.
-In discharge of this duty, the Internal Audit Manager has a responsibility to: - prepare a rolling strategic risk-based audit plan after consultation with senior management and the Chief Officer Team, for formal approval by the Audit Committee.
-This strategic plan is regarded as flexible rather than as an immutable expression of audit policy; - translate the strategic plan into annual plans for Chief Officers and the Audit Committee;
+- 7.1 The presence of linternal Aaudit does not diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner. - 7.2 The primary task of linternal Aaudit is to review the systems of internal control operating throughout the authority, and in doing this it will adopt a predominantly risk-based approach to audit. - 7.3 The Internal Audit, Performance & Risk Manager is required to manage the provision of a complete audit service to the Council that will include systems, regularity, computer and advisory audits in addition to the investigation of potential fraud and irregularity.
+In discharge of this duty, the Internal Audit, Performance & Risk Manager has a responsibility to: - prepare a rolling strategic risk-based audit plan after consultation with senior management and the Chief Officer Team, for formal approval by the Governance & Audit Committee.
+This strategic plan is regarded as flexible rather than as an immutable expression of audit policy; - translate the strategic plan into annual plans for Chief Officers and the Governance & Audit Committee; - implement the audit plan as approved, including any additional work requested by management and the Governance & Audit Committee; - communicate to senior management and the Governance & Audit Committee the impact of resource limitations on the internal audit plan; - ensure that the scopes of individual audit assignments are agreed with Chief Officers and Senior Management; - prepare and adhere to the service's own internal policies and procedures to ensure standards are maintained; - ensure the internal audit service collectively possesses or obtains the knowledge, skills, and other competencies needed to meet the requirements of the iInternal aAudit eCharter; - ensure principles of integrity, objectivity, confidentiality and competency are applied and upheld; - bring a systematic disciplined approach to evaluate and report on the effectiveness of risk management, internal control and governance processes; - highlight control weaknesses and required associated improvements together with corrective action to management based on an acceptable and practicable timeframe; - undertake follow up reviews and action tracking to ensure management has implemented agreed internal control improvements within specified and agreed timeframes;

-- implement the audit plan as approved, including any additional work requested by management and the Audit Committee; - ensure that the scopes of individual audit assignments are agreed with Chief Officers and Senior Management; - prepare and adhere to the service's own internal policies and procedures to ensure standards are maintained; - ensure the internal audit service collectively possesses or obtains the knowledge, skills, and other competencies needed to meet the requirements of the internal audit charter; - ensure principles of integrity, objectivity, confidentiality and competency are applied and upheld; - bring a systematic disciplined approach to evaluate and report on the effectiveness of risk management, internal control and governance processes; - highlight control weaknesses and required associated improvements together with corrective action to management based on an acceptable and practicable timeframe; - undertake follow up reviews and action tracking to ensure management has implemented agreed internal control improvements within specified and agreed timeframes; - liaise with the external auditor for the purpose of providing optimal audit coverage to the Authority; - work with the external auditor to provide consistent advice to management and the Audit Committee; and - prepare annual report on audit, including special investigation activities for presentation to the Audit Committee, and such other reports on audit issues as may be required by the Chief Officer Governance or the Audit Committee.
+- liaise with the external auditor for the purpose of providing optimal audit coverage to the Council; - work with the external auditor to provide consistent advice to management and the Governance & Audit Committee; and - prepare an annual audit report for consideration by the Governance & Audit Committee, including the Internal aAudit, Performance & Risk mManagers opinion on the Councils governance, risk management and control environment, a summary of the work that supports the opinion and a statement on conformance with the PSIAS and the results of the Quality Assurance and Improvement Programme.